imad-npm/stock-management-app-react-laravel/README.md

 ## About the Project

-The Stock Management System is designed to help businesses of all sizes effectively manage their inventory.
-It provides a user-friendly interface for tracking products, categories, and transactions.
-The system also includes a dashboard for visualizing key stock metrics.
+The Stock Management System is a multi-user application designed to help businesses of all sizes effectively manage their inventory.
+It provides a user-friendly interface for tracking products, categories, and transactions,also includes a dashboard for visualizing key stock metrics.

 ## Use Cases